didemolcer/information-quality-assessment/README.md

 This platform is a research compedium of our academic publication below.

-Didem Ölçer, and Tugba Taskaya Temizel (2020).
-Quality Assessment of Web-Based Information on Type 2 Diabetes, Online Information Review, Emerald Insight (submitted).
+<i>Didem Ölçer, and Tugba Taskaya Temizel (2020).
+Quality Assessment of Web-Based Information on Type 2 Diabetes, Online Information Review, Emerald Insight (submitted).</i>

 The platform provides the following materials:

-Manual inspection of websites.pdf:
+<b>Comparison of high- and low-quality websites:</b> It contains manual inspection of websites.

-Description of feature.pdf:
+<b>Description of textual features.pdf:</b> It contains description of all features and information of how they are calculated.

-Comparison studies.pdf:
+<b>List of content-based features.pdf:</b> It contains all selected terms from ADA and their weirdness scores.

-Processes.pdf:
+<b>Processes.pdf:</b> It contains process of selection of websites and employed methodology.